 Hello!
-I’m Ruth – a Christian, wife, mum-to-be, writer and self-confessed book lover.
+I’m Ruth – a Christian, wife, mum, writer and book lover.

 Much of my time is spent scribbling down thoughts, ideas and words.
 When I’m not writing the blog, I enjoy reading books and writing articles for magazines and websites.
 Much of what I write about stems from my faith in God, but not everything I write about is faith-based.